 EDI, which stands for Electronic data interchange, is a standard method for two (or more) separate businesses using different inventory systems to exchange data.
 The typical data that is exchanged are purchase orders, invoices and shipping notices.
 Each type of document has its own number.
-For example purchase order is an 850.
+For example a purchase order is an 850.
 The other business you exchange data with is called a 'trading partner' which for most small businesses is either a customer like Target or a public warehouse that does your shipping and fulfillment.

 By moving from a paper-based exchange of business documents to one that is electronic, businesses enjoy major benefits such as reduced cost, increased processing speed, reduced errors and improved relationships with business partners.

 EDI is complex to setup and maintain.
 Luckily there are companies that specialize in helping small businesses get up and running with EDI.
 There are two primary things that EDI service providers do: